-- I. prior mentorship experience - II. academic focus and relevance to the applicant's proposed research - III. pre-existing mentor-applicant relationship, if any - IV. role in the proposed project, and - V. an appropriate plan for applicant/project supervision as well as progress evaluation, which includes details regarding the mentor-mentee meeting frequency and plans for scheduling these meetings (in person vs. tele-conference, etc.).
-NOTE: If the primary mentor and the applicant are not at the same institution, include a clear description of the supervisory and progress evaluation plans to illustrate commitment to the partnership's success. - 7.
-Letter of Support from collaborating specialist-Women's Reproductive Health specialist or Hematologist - 8.
-Research Proposal: (2-4-page limit in 11-point Arial font, excluding references) - a.
+- I. location within home institution - II. prior mentorship experience - III. academic focus and relevance to the applicant's proposed research - IV. pre-existing mentor-applicant relationship if any - V. track record in obtaining research funding - VI. role in the proposed project, and - VII. an appropriate plan for applicant/project supervision as well as progress evaluation, which includes details regarding the mentor-mentee meeting frequency and plans for scheduling these meetings (in person vs. tele-conference, etc.).

+NOTE: Permission to have a primary mentor at another institution must be requested in advance by emailing an explanation as well as a letter of confirmation from the mentor to kfunkhouser@fwgbd.org so that a determination may be made as to eligibility before the application is prepared.
+A clear description of the supervisory and progress evaluation plans to illustrate commitment to the partnership's success must be included.

+- 7. Letter of Support from collaborating specialist-Women's Reproductive Health specialist or Hematologist - 8.
+If applicable, letter from a collaborating data organization or biorepository certifying that the data/specimens required by this proposal are available to the investigator - 9.
+Research Proposal: (4-page limit in 11-point Arial font, excluding references) - a.
 Background/Importance including significance for W/G with bleeding disorders - b.
 Hypothesis / Specific Aim(s) - c.
 Study Design, including sample size estimation and subject selection - d.
 Statistical Justification - e.
 Well-Defined Study Outcomes - f.
 Potential limitations and how they will be addressed - g.
 Expected Timeline (through completion date of the project) - h.
 Budget Justification - i.
-References

-8. Budget (in Excel spreadsheet)
+References - 9.
+Budget (in Excel spreadsheet)